XhovaniM8/fpga-orderbook-analysis/README.md

 # fpga-orderbook-analysis

 NYU FRE Capstone project implementing a low-latency system for detecting market patterns using LSTM networks deployed on FPGA hardware.
 Combines deep learning with hardware acceleration to analyze high-frequency order book data in microseconds.

-# Real-Time Order Book Analysis with LSTM on FPGA
+## 🧠 Real-Time Order Book Analysis with LSTM on FPGA

-This capstone project explores the use of deep learning and hardware acceleration for real-time financial market analysis.
-The system uses an LSTM neural network deployed on an FPGA to detect behavioral patterns in high-frequency limit order book (LOB) data with microsecond-level latency.
+This capstone project explores the integration of deep learning and reconfigurable hardware for ultra-low-latency financial signal detection.
+It leverages an LSTM-based neural network to analyze synthetic limit order book (LOB) data and flags directional movements, spoofing, and liquidity shifts.
+The trained model is optimized and deployed onto FPGA using the FINN compiler and Xilinx toolchain.

 Developed for the Financial and Risk Engineering Capstone at NYU Tandon.